New innovations in the field of laser vision correction (Custom Lasik) have been FDA-approved and are available at Regional Eye Associates.

 How Does Wavefront Technology Work?

 Wavefront analysis works by measuring the distortion or irregularities of the eye, known as higher-order aberrations.
 When a ray of light first enters the eye, it passes through the cornea to the lens and vitreous, ultimately reaching the retina.
-As it bounces off the retina and returns back through the cornea, the wavefront analysis detects and documents these distortions, which are unique to each individual.
+As it bounces off the retina and returns back through the cornea, the wavefront analysis detects and documents these distortions.
+Which are unique to each individual.
 Because each patient has a unique visual optical system, the wavefront data has been likened to a fingerprint.

 Wavefront analysis works by measuring the distortion or irregularities of the eye, known as higher-order aberrations.
-When a ray of light first enters the eye, it passes through the cornea to the lens and vitreous, ultimately reaching the retina.
-As it bounces off the retina and returns back through the cornea, the wavefront analysis detects and documents these distortions, which are unique to each individual.
+When a ray of light first enters the eye, it passes through the cornea to the lens and vitreous.
+Ultimately reaching the retina.
+As it bounces off the retina and returns back through the cornea, the wavefront analysis detects and documents these distortions.
+Which are unique to each individual.

 Once the wavefront data has been documented for an individual patient, the next step is to use this information to utilize the excimer laser to correct the higher-order visual aberrations.
-The surgeon can then determine what adjustments must be made to the corneal surface to produce a clear, crisp imagine for the unique individual needs of each patient.
+The surgeon can then determine what adjustments must be made to the corneal surface to produce a clear, crisp image for the unique individual needs of each patient.
 The use of wavefront technology to provide a more precise laser vision correction is known as “Custom LASIK” or “Wavefront-Driven LASIK”.
 Custom LASIK may produce better night vision and may improve the overall quality of vision compared to standard LASIK.

 Only an eye care professional trained in laser vision correction can determine whether you are a suitable candidate for the CustomVue procedure.
 For more information or to set up an appointment, please call 1-877-325-2745.